SichengShenPersonal/US-Housing-Price-Analysis-Project/README.md

 # Determing factors of Housing Price:
 We used **R-squared** values from one-on-one regressions with housing prices to identify key factors.
 R-squared was chosen as the main indicator due to the large dataset, where statistical significance is less informative.

-**Key Factors:** <u>Population</u> Population, population density, income, education, and Asian population percentage are important determinants of housing prices.
+**Key Factors:** Population, population density, income, education, and Asian population percentage are important determinants of housing prices.

-*(A correlation coefficient of 0.32 between population and population density suggests a moderate relationship, so it's acceptable to include both variables in the analysis.)*

 **Non-Key Factors:** Crime rate, median age, unemployment, and other race percentages show weak or minimal impact on housing prices.

 # Executive Summary